Enjoying the Podcast? Support the Show!

 So I went back and just listened to the last thing I recorded, and we're still talking about fragrance oils even though I did go off on a a essential oil tangent there for a minute.
 The big takeaway that I would like to impart upon you for this episode is that fragrance oils, unlike natural, fragrances like essential oils and and c o twos and absolutes.
 Synthetic fragrances are developed artificially in laboratories as opposed to being created from a natural source like botanicals.
 So let's talk about some good things with fragrance oils.
 Because fragrance oils are composed of artificial components, it allows for a lot of control over the aromas characteristics.
 So, for example, if, you want to create a candle or a batch of soap that has a very specific aroma, especially if it's one that doesn't even exist in nature, you want to be able to reproduce it.
 So one of the advantages of using fragrance oils is their consistency and their reproducibility.
 Try to say that 10 times real fast.

+And so from a commercial standpoint, using fragrance oils allows for a lot of creativity and a bigger impact on the the scents that they're producing for their that their customers expect.
 Okay.
 That was part 3 of fragrance oils.
 Moving on to part 4, fragrance oil safety.
 I'm a little out of my element here because I don't work with fragrance oils, but what I do know is that people tend to have a lot more allergies or allergic responses to synthetic fragrances than to natural ones.
 It does make sense that our bodies would respond more holistically to things that are natural and made in nature and would be much faster to repel something that is synthetic.
 So for any of you wondering, should I be concerned about using synthetic fragrances?
 First of all, if you're listening to this podcast, you're probably already committed to minimizing the number of synthetic ingredients in your life, whether it be in your what you're using on your body, in your healing products, in your cleaning products.
 You already know that synthetic fragrances can be problematic for your personal health and for our environment.

 Specifically, I want to talk about three things about synthetic fragrances that I want you to be aware.
 The first is that phthalates are often used as a fixative for the fragrance.
 Diethyl phthalate, DEP, is very commonly used as as a fixative, which means it helps the smell last.
 We have actual natural fixatives that we use in aromatherapy, but DEP is used in you know, it's a synthetic, probably very cheap.
 And there has been some concern around DEP and its effects on the reproductive system.
 So, you know, as always, know what the heck you're buying and what you're using.
 The other thing is that manufacturers can create really inexpensive fragrance with petrochemicals, which are made from petroleum.
 There's so many reasons why this is not a good idea, why it's not something you wanna have in your life.